-Top 9 Benefits of Social Media for Your Business
+Top 14 Benefits of Social Media for Your Business

 This works well in all cases when done correctly.

-In the world of business, sales, and profits, regardless of what your industry is and who you are marketing and selling to, the focus has to truly be on the customer.
+In the world of business, sales, and profits, regardless of what your industry is and who you are marketing and selling to, the focus must truly be on the customer.

-And success, both digitally and traditionally, is achieved by understanding — and delivering — the best quality customer service possible, and doing everything in your power to ensure your customer and potential customers have the best possible experience with your company.
+Success, both digitally and traditionally, is achieved by understanding – and delivering – the best quality customer service possible while doing everything in your power to ensure your customers and potential customers have the best possible experience with your company.

-Of course, the product or service you are selling should also be good, but there are always going to be unhappy customers.
-How we respond to the customers — regardless of how “good” or “bad” their feedback may be — is imperative to your business’s online success and its longstanding reputation.
+Of course, the product or service being sold should be one of good quality, trustworthiness, and fulfillment.
+But there are always going to be unhappy customers, too.

+How we respond to the customers – regardless of how “good” or “bad” their feedback may be – is imperative to a business’s online success and its longstanding reputation.

-Social media helps us maintain that reputation by giving us platforms to directly interact with our customers like we never have before.
+Social media helps us maintain that reputation by giving us a means to directly interact with our customers like we never have before.

 That also means we are receiving real customer feedback directly from the source, faster than ever before (and usually much more raw, too).

-Businesses should be using this amazing opportunity to build their brand as a true, consumer-first operation, eventually building the brand’s reputation into one that can never be mistaken and is relied on for many years by an ever-growing customer base.
+Businesses should be using this amazing opportunity to build their brand as a true, consumer-first operation.

 Keeping in line with maintaining your brand’s respected reputation is the opportunity to impress potential customers with how you’ve handled other, typically unrelated customer interactions.

-People often turn to — even rely — on social media and online-review sites to get a good idea of just who a company truly is.
+People often turn to – even rely on – social media and online review sites to get a good idea of just who a company truly is.

 Just like marketers, consumers are using social media as a tool to help them make better purchases and decisions in general.

 On average, people take into account 10 reviews of a local business before making a purchasing decision.

 This gives potential customers the chance to see that businesses truly care about their customers even after they’ve made the sale that is so important to them and their business’s success.

 While branding essentially involves each numbered entry listed in this column, it’s important to stress it as one of (if not the) most valuable capabilities of social media.

-You may not see as high of a conversion rate via social media (depending on the business and sales structure) as you do other marketing mediums (paid search, organic search, etc.), but the impression a brand gives off and the reputation it built can be greatly enhanced and showcased through social media.
+You may not see as high of a conversion rate via social media (depending on the business and sales structure) as you do other marketing mediums (paid search, organic search, etc.).

+But the impression a brand gives off and the reputation it built can be greatly enhanced and showcased through social media.

-Messaging across social platforms allows us to talk about what’s most important to our customers, and lets us train them to keep our brands at the top of their mind when those important buying decisions need to happen.
+Messaging across social platforms allows us to talk about what’s most important to our customers.
+It lets us train them to keep our brand top of mind when those important buying decisions need to happen.

 Each platform is different in terms of what it does well, the demographics of the audience using it, and the kind of content (and timing of its publishing) you see posted regularly.
-Each brand’s messaging should be tailored as such.
+Each brand’s messaging should be tailored accordingly.

-And while your business’s conversion rate is likely going to be lower on social media than it is via email marketing or paid search, your business goal is always going to be conversions, so maximizing them on all available channels is really the name of the game.
+And while your business’s conversion rate is likely going to be lower on social media than it is via email marketing or paid search, your business goal is always going to be conversions.
+Maximizing them on all available channels is really the name of the game.

-Here are are some tips for increasing social media conversions.
+Here are some tips for increasing social media conversions.

 During a business’s branding journey across social media, you’re able to talk about what’s important to the brand and its customers.
 Tell your brand’s story; build the legend as what it’s worth to the people who have devoted their lives to building it.